How to Get Into the Wake Forest School of Medicine: Requirements and Strategies

 Learn the Wake Forest Medical School ranking and acceptance rate, plus admissions strategies and Wake Forest secondary essay samples

-A group of Wake Forest School of Medicine students reading clipboards
+A group of Wake Forest medical students looking at charts with a doctor

 wake forest medical school IS RANKED #48 BY US NEWS AND WORLD REPORT FOR RESEARCH